himanshu-bara/Javascript-Calculator/README.md

 # Simple Javascript Calculator
  A simple calculator using HTML, CSS &amp; Javascript This is a simple calculator functionality achieved using Javascript.
-The logic is very simple (you can also try it 😅) with the less lines of code possible .
+The logic is very simple (you can also try it 😅) with the fewest lines of code possible.